-- (b) Hostile Work Environment Includes any unwelcome, and severe or pervasive action of a sexual nature which unreasonably interferes with job performance or learning ability and creates an intimidating, or offensive work, academic or athletic environment, even if it leads to no tangible or economic consequences.
-A single instance of harassment may be sufficient to create a hostile work environment. - (B) Reporting Responsibilities for Sexual Misconduct - (1) Anyone who believes that an administrator, supervisor, employee, faculty member, student, or non-employee's behavior constitutes discrimination or harassment has a responsibility to report the behavior/action as soon as it is known, but no later than 180 days of the occurrence, so that the College may administer this policy. - (2) In cases of alleged sexual misconduct where the victim or alleged perpetrator is a student, a potential student, an employee, or a campus visitor the complaint may be made to any of the following: - (a) Title IX Coordinator - (b) Campus Security - (c) Any College employee - (d) Student Support Counselor Confidential Source - (e) Interfaith Campus Ministry Confidential Source - (f) A Law Enforcement Officer from the local jurisdiction - (3) Any person designated to receive complaints under this policy who has direct or constructive knowledge of alleged discriminatory or harassing behavior is a mandatory reporter and must take immediate appropriate action to report the behavior to the Title IX Coordinator.
-Failure to do so shall result in disciplinary action, up to and including termination of employment.

-(C) Reporting to an outside agency
+- (1) Anyone who believes that an administrator, supervisor, employee, faculty member, student, or non-employee's behavior constitutes discrimination or harassment has a responsibility to report the behavior/action as soon as it is known, but no later than 180 days of the occurrence, so that the College may administer this policy. - (2) In cases of alleged sexual misconduct where the victim or alleged perpetrator is a student, a potential student, an employee, or a campus visitor the complaint may be made to any of the following: - (a) Title IX Coordinator - (b) Campus Security - (c) Any College employee - (d) Student Support Counselor Confidential Source - (e) Interfaith Campus Ministry Confidential Source - (f) A Law Enforcement Officer from the local jurisdiction - (3) Any person designated to receive complaints under this policy who has direct or constructive knowledge of alleged discriminatory or harassing behavior is a mandatory reporter and must take immediate appropriate action to report the behavior to the Title IX Coordinator.
+Failure to do so shall result in disciplinary action up to and including termination of employment. - (C) Reporting to an outside agency

-Persons who believe that they have been subject to sexual misconduct may also file a complaint with the local law enforcement agency, the Ohio Civil Rights Commission, the U.S. Equal Employment Opportunity Commission, or the U.S. Department of Education's Office for Civil Rights.
+Persons who believe that they have been subjected to sexual misconduct may also file a complaint with the local law enforcement agency, if criminal justice action is desired, the Ohio Civil Rights Commission, the U.S. Equal Employment Opportunity Commission, or the U.S. Department of Education's Office for Civil Rights.
 Information and assistance regarding filing charges with any of the agencies may be obtained from the agency directly or from the College's Title IX Coordinator.